nbekenov/pipeline-approval-from-ms-teams/README.md

 ## Description

 With increasing number of pipelines running in multiple accounts for different applications it becomes difficult to manage all approvals.
 This solution enables you to approve CodePipeline stages in a centralized way using MS Teams.
-This APG is primarily focused on explaining architecture and providing example of Lambda function code that could be used in different projects.

-This solution provides several key benefits:
-* Improved efficiency: By enabling pipeline approvers to approve or reject pipeline stages from within MS Teams, this solution eliminates the need for approvers to switch between different tools or environments.
-This saves time and improves productivity, enabling teams to move faster and more efficiently.

-* Streamlined workflows: By integrating pipeline approvals into existing MS Teams workflows, this solution enables teams to manage approvals more seamlessly and efficiently.
-This improves communication and collaboration across teams, helping to ensure that everyone is on the same page.

-* Enhanced transparency: By providing a clear, easily accessible record of pipeline approvals and rejections, this solution improves transparency and accountability.
-This enables teams to identify and address bottlenecks or issues in the approval process, and to improve overall process efficiency and effectiveness.

-* Customizable and extensible: This solution is highly customizable and extensible, enabling teams to tailor it to their specific needs and workflows.
-This flexibility allows teams to adapt the solution to changing requirements or new use cases, ensuring that it remains relevant and effective over time.

-Overall, the benefits of this solution include improved productivity, enhanced collaboration and communication, and greater flexibility and agility in managing your AWS CodePipeline workflows.

 ## Requirements
   - AWS Account with existing pipeline in AWS CodePipeline